top of page

 The recovery is just as important as the training

 Train hard, recover harder.
-This is the thinking which you need to adapt, if you keep running hard and are not allowing yourself the time to recover properly then this will lead to burn-out and not adapting from training properly.
+This is the thinking that you need to adapt, if you keep running hard and are not allowing yourself the time to recover properly then this will lead to burn-out and not adapting from training properly.

 Invest in the right supplements